Research

 Nikola Samardzic, Axel Feldmann, Aleksandar Krastev, Nathan Manohar, Nicholas Genise, Srinivas Devadas, Karim Eldefrawy, Chris Peikert, Daniel Sanchez

-CraterLake is the state-of-the-art hardware accelerator for FHE, providing speedups of 5,000× over CPU on a broad range of applications.
+CraterLake is a state-of-the-art hardware accelerator for FHE, providing speedups of 5,000× over CPU on a broad range of applications.
 Building upon F1’s functional units, CraterLake introduces a novel architecture that significantly reduces on- and off-chip data movement.

 I came up with the way computation is distributed across the chip (Sec.
 4), designed the on-chip network (Sec.
 5.3), and designed the KeySwitch hint generator (Sec.
 5.2).